-The Autumn term provides us with an opportunity to create closer links with parents, carers, the wider community and our neighbouring schools and I know from the two parental surveys completed last year that the work we have put into building a community feel is appreciated.
-I am looking forward to meeting parents at our new 'Head's Together' meetings - a forum for answering any questions you have about school life over a coffee and a biscuit or two.
+Over the last four years we have created opportunities to develop closer links with parents, carers, the wider community and our neighbouring schools and I know from the surveys completed during that time and including the one during our last inspection that the work we have put into building a community feel is appreciated.
+The 'Head's Together' meetings - a forum for answering any questions you have about school life over a coffee and a biscuit or two - have previously been positively received and will return again later in the year.
 We are looking forward to continuing to work alongside all members of the school community to ensure every child who arrives at the school is provided with the very best education enabling them to move onto the next step in their journey with confidence whilst developing their social, spiritual and emotional intelligence along the way.

-I do hope that you will join with us in having a fruitful and fulfilling Autumn term.
+I do hope that you will join with us in having a fantastic 2020/21.
 I look forward to meeting you all again.

 Footnote from my arrival: